dzaman/erector/README.md

 - Minimal API that is sufficiently comprehensive for real-world applications
   - Flexible invocation patterns
   - Separation responsibility for parsing and formatting
-- 100% test coverage, with automated builds for all Node version
+- 100% test coverage, with automated builds for [all high-volume Node versions](https://app.circleci.com/pipelines/github/dzaman/erector/145/workflows/f5afa7f8-9099-4587-8fff-4256ff625d47)
 - Well typed (mostly)
-  - I hadn't [gotten around to](https://github.com/dzaman/erector/projects/1) cleaning up all of the types
+  - I hadn't [gotten around to](https://github.com/dzaman/erector/projects/1) cleaning up all of the types and casts
 - There's documentation on the decisions around the [release process](https://github.com/dzaman/erector/wiki/release-process) and some [typescript decisions](https://github.com/dzaman/erector/wiki/erector-module-definition).
 The intent is to document the _why_ behind decisions with signifcant impact or that required research.
 - Dev tooling coverage for: *(see `package.json`)*
   - building